 For Japanese cherry trees with pink blossoms, prune about two weeks before your expected last frost.
-For white-blossom cherry trees, prune about the time of the last frost for the season.
+For white-blossom cherry trees, prune about the same time as the last frost of the season.
 For any Japanese cherry tree, you should wait until the flower buds are just beginning to show spring color but aren’t open yet.

 You’re not worried about fruit production, but you still should avoid summer pruning.
 Summer is the time of year that your Japanese cherry tree adds height and width.

 When you prune a Japanese cherry tree, you’ll need a hand pruner, long-handled lopping shears, and a pruning saw.
 Sterilize your cutting tools with bleach before and after each tree.